 Global Value Chains: ‘Factory World’ is emerging

-Bart Los, Marcel Timmer, Gaaitzen de Vries, 11 May 2014
+Bart Los, Marcel Timmer, Gaaitzen de Vries 11 May 2014

 Global value chains, interdependence, and the future of trade

-Pascal Lamy, 18 December 2013
+Pascal Lamy 18 December 2013

 Today, the expansion of global value or production chains means that most products or services are assembled with inputs from many countries.
 We may still think in terms of Ricardo’s world of trade between nations, but in reality most trade now takes place within globe-spanning multinational companies and their suppliers.
 The results of this ‘trade in tasks’ are all around us.

 The lessons from the Great East Japan Earthquake and the Great Floods in Thailand

-Masahisa Fujita, 18 November 2013
+Masahisa Fujita 18 November 2013

 The Great East Japan earthquake which occurred on 11 March 2011 had a surpassing 20 meters high that hit several hundred kilometres of the Tohoku coastline on the eastern side of Japan, and cost the lives of approximately 18,000 people.
 This was followed by a nuclear crisis categorised as level 7 on the International Nuclear Event Scale.
 A nationwide electricity shortage ensued and the economic and infrastructure damage was about $200 billion.